 Even when being honest, describing the effects doesn't exactly make them unappealing.
 "Marijuana makes you feel happy and makes things funny.
 LSD and mushrooms makes you see bright colors and patterns.
 PCP turns you into Superman."

 The Aggressive Drug Dealer doesn't exist, so if a kid does get approached by a drug dealer, they won't feel nearly as much pressure to buy from them and will realize that real drug dealers, even if they aren't nice, are much nicer than the ones on TV and may feel more inclined to buy from them.

 Some anti-drug programs even tell students the current street value of drugs.
-Which instead of resulting in "Oh, I would never do that that's too expensive" sometimes results in "Hey, *insert drug* is not badly priced."
+Which, instead of resulting in "Oh, I would never do that, that's too expensive". sometimes results in "Hey, [local price] for [some drug] is a good deal."

 Normal youth rebellion.
 Your parents and teachers don't want you to do this stuff, but they said that about all the good music, movies, and video games too.

-In addition, pirating your DVDs is a good way to be freed from that annoying anti-piracy trailers.
+In addition, pirating your DVDs is a good way to be freed from those annoying anti-piracy trailers.

 And work around the region codes in a No Export for You situation.
 At least when you do not have to worry about a language barrier.